meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 After the functionality of the board was verified, the copper side of the PCB was shielded using hot glue to prevent corrosion and improve its hardness.

-The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill, are located within the following folder :
+The schematics and source files to manufacture *part 1* using a regular CNC equipped with a drill, are located within the following folder:

 - [pcb/PCB.CNC.adac](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/pcb/PCB.CNC.adac)